Free-moving Quantitative Gamma-ray Imaging: Methods

 Compton kinematics dictate that the cone generated by the two-interaction event sequence has a vertex at the first interaction location.
 In some imaging systems, the event time resolution and distance between interactions are such that time-of-flight (TOF) methods can be used to determine sequence ordering ($a \rightarrow b$ or $b \rightarrow a$) \cite{boggs_2000}.
 For MiniPRISM, the distance between interactions is on the order of centimeters and the timing resolution is $\sim$2.4~\textmu s, therefore TOF cannot be used.
 If $E \leq 256$~keV, kinematics assert that the first interaction will always deposit less energy than the second.
 However, the energy regime in which Compton imaging is primarily used here is $>256$~keV and thus the sequence ordering can be ambiguous.
 Previous work has taken a single cone approach, assuming the higher energy deposition event occurred first \cite{lehner_2004,lambropoulos_2010}.
 To maximize sensitivity with limited statistics, our approach is to always project both possible cones with a simplified weighting for each cone based on the Klein-Nishina scattering and photoelectric absorption cross-sections.
 The weighting is similar to the event selection criterion used in \cite{bandstra_2011}, though in that case still only one cone was projected.

 In both active coded mask and Compton imaging, energy selection of photo-peak events is employed to image gamma rays from unique nuclear decay lines of specific radioisotopes of interest and to isolate source events from background.
-Furthermore, as our reconstruction approach is performed in a globally consistent adaptive image space, we include data cuts on both space and time to further isolate source from background.
+Furthermore, as our reconstruction approach is performed in a globally consistent adaptive image space, we can perform data cuts in both space and/or time (e.g., selecting a portion of the trajectory and associated radiation data near a suspected source location) to further isolate source from background.